Arrested for a DUI or OVI in the Buckeye State?

-Under 4511.19, a person is guilty of a crime when they operate a vehicle while under the influence of alcohol, or a drug of abuse, or a combination of the two.
-Under ORC 4511.194 charges also apply when you have “physical control” of a vehicle while under the influence.
-Penalties vary based on tested alcohol levels, prior convictions, and whether a driver is under age 21.
+Under Ohio law, a person is guilty of a crime when they operate a motor vehicle while under the influence of alcohol, a drug of abuse, or a combination of the two.

 An underage driver is considered DUI or OVI at lower test levels: 0.02% whole blood, .03% blood serum or plasma, .02g breath, .028g urine.